lbareghamyan/AssemblyCompiler/README.md

  - **JGR** - Jump if greater
  - **JGRE** - Jump if greater or equal
 ### Operands
-Operands can be a register(except the out register), constant or and immediate value
+Operand can be a register(except the out register), constant or an immediate value
 ### Destination
 Destination can be a register(exept the in register) or a label(if opcode is a consditional)